htchurch/htchurch.github.io/markdown/blog.md

 To be sure, he never makes overt political statements, unlike his contemporaries.
 For the viewer, however, Mambèty's understanding of the postcolonial situatino, its politics and cultural impact, is deeply intuitive and instinctual.
 Now, at least, we can all appreciate Mambèty's cheekiness.

-_Originally published at Popmatter on November 4, 2020_
+_Originally published at Popmatters on November 4, 2020_

 ## Sean Baker's _Khait_ Makes Punk Classy